 "The FDA is in the process of improving its guidelines to encourage more fish consumption," Lunder says.
 And although the agency has said that it plans to take into account omega-3 levels, "they've been really closemouthed about how they're going to deal with mercury."

-More from Rodale News: How to Know Which Tuna Is Most Toxic
+More: How to Know Which Tuna Is Most Toxic

 #3: If all Americans followed the government's recommendations, the world's fisheries would practically collapse.